chinapedia/wikipedia.abstract.en/Page/Magnesium.md

 Electronics

 Because of low weight and good mechanical and electrical properties, magnesium is widely used for manufacturing of mobile phones, laptop and tablet computers, cameras, and other electronic components.
-Magnesium-products.jpg

 Other

 Magnesium, being readily available and relatively nontoxic, has a variety of uses:

 -   Magnesium is flammable, burning at a temperature of approximately ,[43] and the autoignition temperature of magnesium ribbon is approximately .[44]
 It produces intense, bright, white light when it burns.
 Magnesium's high combustion temperature makes it a useful tool for starting emergency fires.
 Other uses include flash photography, flares, pyrotechnics, and fireworks sparklers.
-Magnesium is also often used to ignite thermite or other materials that require a high ignition temperature.Magnesium_Sparks.jpg and flint to create sparks that ignite the shavings]]
+Magnesium is also often used to ignite thermite or other materials that require a high ignition temperature. and flint to create sparks that ignite the shavings]]
 -   In the form of turnings or ribbons, to prepare Grignard reagents, which are useful in organic synthesis.
 -   As an additive agent in conventional propellants and the production of nodular graphite in cast iron.
 -   As a reducing agent to separate uranium and other metals from their salts.